- [title] The Last Continent

 The scenes with Letitia, Darleen and Neilette resonate with The Adventures of Priscilla, Queen of the Desert, the 1994 movie about two transvestites and a transsexual crossing Australia in a bus.

-"Something for the weekend", in barber's shops up until the mid-20th century, meant 'condoms'.
+"Something for the weekend", in barber shops up until the mid-20th century, meant 'condoms'.

-The punchline to an ancient joke about crossing a kangaroo with a sheep.
+The punchline to an ancient joke: "What do you get when you cross a kangaroo with a sheep?".

 Because Banjo Patterson, poet and author of many fine Australian tales, wrote a narrative poem called The Man from Snowy River, telling of a man who rode a creature "something like a racehorse undersized".